codewars/docs/content/authoring/kata/create-first-kata.md

 The **Test Cases** editor is used to write submission tests: code that will validate the kata solution.
 Tests are not visible to the user, and the user solution needs to pass them for the kata to be considered complete.
 Every language on Codewars is set up to provide you with a testing framework that you can use to write test cases, organize them into groups, and assert on tested conditions.
 You can find out what testing framework you need to use by visiting the [reference page of your language](/languages/).

-Tests are a very important aspect of every kata, and, after description, are probably the second factor determining its quality.
+Tests are a very important aspect of every kata, and, after the description, are probably the second factor determining its quality.
 Bad tests attract negative feedback and are a very common cause of auto-retirement for beta kata.
-Good tests, on the other hand, are very appreciated by users training on your kata.
+Good tests, on the other hand, are highly appreciated by users training on your kata.
 Writing good test suites is very difficult, often the most difficult part of creating a kata.
 It often requires more code than the actual solution.
-Make sure you follow [quality guidelines for submission tests](/authoring/guidelines/submission-tests/) when writing them, as they will help you to avoid many common pitfalls awaiting inexperienced authors.
+Make sure you follow [quality guidelines for submission tests](/authoring/guidelines/submission-tests/) when writing them, as they will help you avoid many common pitfalls awaiting inexperienced authors.

 The key thing about tests is that a test should perform two things: